spacelift-io/user-documentation/docs/concepts/policy/trigger-policy.md

 Frequently, your infrastructure consists of a number of projects ([stacks](../stack/README.md) in Spacelift parlance) that are connected in some way - either depend logically on one another, or must be deployed in a particular order for some other reason - for example, a rolling deploy in multiple regions.

 Enter trigger policies.
-Trigger policies are evaluated at the end of each stack-blocking run (which includes [tracked runs](../run/tracked.md) and [tasks](../run/task.md)) and allow you to decide if some tracked Runs should be triggered.
+Trigger policies are evaluated at the end of each stack-blocking run (which includes [tracked runs](../run/tracked.md) and [tasks](../run/task.md)) as well as on module version releases and allow you to decide if some tracked Runs should be triggered.
 This is a very powerful feature, effectively turning Spacelift into a Turing machine.

 !!! warning
     Note that in order to support various use cases this policy type is currently evaluated every time a blocking Run reaches a **terminal state**, which includes states like [Canceled](../run/README.md#canceled), [Discarded](../run/tracked.md#discarded), [Stopped](../run/README.md#stopping-runs) or [Failed](../run/README.md#failed) in addition to the more obvious [Finished](../run/README.md#finished).
 This allows for very interesting and complex workflows (eg. automated retry logic) but please be aware of that when writing your own policies.